 - With a collaborative community-led approach, our trainers have brought the WITS Programs to dozens of Indigenous community schools.

-- Andy Telfer, our Executive Director, is a past Board member of the Indigenous Perspectives Society.
+- Our Executive Director is a past Board member of the Indigenous Perspectives Society (and many others).

 WITS Book lists include a number of suggestions and lesson plans for books written by Indigenous authors and discussing Indigenous experiences, knowledge, and cultures.
 Visit https://witsprogram.ca/school/wits-books-and-lesson-plans/ to find books and lesson plans for your classroom.